pixelcrash/mbam-midi2stepper/README.md

 # mbam-midi2stepper
-Stepper Motor Control with MIDI controller
+Stepper Motor Control with a MIDI controller

+This is setup for controlling stepper motors with an MIDI controller using an ***Arduino***